kevgleeson78/Gesture-Based-UI-Project/README.md

 ```

 ### Architecture for the solution
-Below is a class digram of each script contained within the application.
+Below is a class diagram of each script contained within the application.

-The relationships between classes are show along with each instace variable and method contained within each class.
+The relationships between classes are show along with each instance variable and method contained within each class.

 <img src="images/ClassDiagram1.png">

 ### Conclusions & Recommendations
 For the most part I really enjoyed developing this application and working with the Google VR library.
-I had never considered to develop a gesture based game before and module presented an alternative way of user interface communication between the user and machine an aspect I found most interesting.
+I had never considered to develop a gesture based game before and module presented an alternative way of user interface communication between the users and machine an aspect I found most interesting.

 I found the project made me pose the questions:
-If I have no UI buttons, Keyborad or mouse to interact with the application:
+If I have no UI buttons, Keyboard or mouse to interact with the application:
 What alternatives are there?
 How do I implement this alternative?